OpenShot/openshot-qt/doc/preferences.rst

 Preferences
 ===========
-The Preferences menu is where you modify all settings concerning OpenShot.
+The Preferences window is where you modify all settings concerning OpenShot.
-They can be found in the menu under **Edit→Preferences**.
+They can be found in the top menu under **Edit→Preferences**.
-You will need to restart OpenShot before changes are applied.
+You will need to restart OpenShot after your changes are applied.
-After installation, you need to set the paths for Blender and Inkscape under the General if you want to use them.
+After installation, you need to set the paths for Blender and Inkscape under the General tab if you want to use them.
-Also check if the audio settings under Preview are the same as your system, or you may experience sound issues during playback.
+Also, check the audio settings under the Preview tab.
+Make sure they are the same as your system, or you may experience sound issues during preview/playback.

 General